phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 3. If it hangs, try canceling out and re-running the command
 4. You can verify the firmware upgrade by looking at the header to your command line input, which provides the firmware version like "UBNT-BZ.v4.3.20#".

+!!! warning ""

+    If the firmware upgrade hangs forever, skip this step.
+The firmware can also be upgraded through Hostifi after the AP is adopted.

 ### Adopt AP Mesh Unit

 !!! info ""